Tips for your birth partner

 - support your decisions, such as the pain relief you choose, even if they're different from what's in your birth plan

-- help you explain to the midwife or doctor what you need – and the other way round – which can help you feel much more in control of the situation
+- help you explain to the midwife or doctor what you need – and help them communicate with you – which can help you feel more in control of the situation

-- tell you what's happening as your baby is being born if you can't see what's going on
+- tell you what's happening as your baby is being born if you cannot see what's going on

 Your birth partner may be able to cut the umbilical cord – you can talk to your midwife about this.

-Your partner can find out more about how to support you during pregnancy and labour in Pregnancy, birth and beyond for partners and dads.
+Your partner can find out more about supporting you during pregnancy and labour by reading about pregnancy, birth and beyond for dads and partners.